 - Take the pie out of the freezer.
 Brush it lightly with egg white and sprinkle with sugar.
 Bake at 425 for 15 minutes or so.
 Reduce oven temperature to 375 and bake another 45 minutes or so.

 - Let the pie cool on a rack.
-If you can wait 12-24 hours to cut into it, that would help ensure it setting nicely.
+If you can wait 6-8 hours to cut into it, that would help ensure that the filling sets up nicely.
 But if you can't, no one's going to tell.